 One of the fundamental principles of yoga is the cultivation of self-awareness.
 Through the practice of various asanas (postures) and pranayama (breathing exercises), yoga encourages practitioners to tune into their bodies and minds, fostering a heightened sense of self-awareness.
 This increased awareness can be particularly beneficial for those attempting to reduce or eliminate their alcohol consumption.

 When we become more in tune with our bodies, we start to notice the effects that alcohol has on our physical and mental state.
-We become acutely aware of the sluggishness that follows a night of heavy drinking, or the creeping anxiety that sets in as the effects of alcohol wear off.
+We become acutely aware of the sluggishness that follows a night of heavy drinking or the creeping anxiety that sets in as the effects of alcohol wear off.
 This heightened awareness can act as a powerful deterrent, prompting us to make healthier choices that align with our well-being.

-2. Yoga Is a Natural Stress Reliever
+2. “Sober Yoga” Is a Natural Stress Reliever

 The practice of yoga stimulates the parasympathetic nervous system, which is responsible for rest and relaxation.
 This stimulation helps to lower heart rate, blood pressure, and cortisol levels, all of which are associated with stress.
 By reducing stress, yoga can help to remove one of the primary triggers for alcohol consumption, providing a healthier alternative for managing challenging emotions.

-3. The Role of Mindfulness in Yoga
+3. The Role of Mindfulness in Yoga and Alcohol Recovery

 Yoga is not merely about physical movement; it's also about cultivating mindfulness.
 During a yoga session, we are encouraged to focus on our breath and to be fully present in the moment.
 This practice of mindfulness can be incredibly beneficial for those of us attempting to reduce or stop our alcohol consumption.